Cash Advance in Halacha

 · Note that a Heter Iska is an agreement between the funder and the seller- a broker cannot execute a heter iska for the transaction unless authorized to do so by the funder.

-[1] While selling debt at a discount is permitted, an MCA is unique in that the receivables that are being sold do not exist yet, which is considered in halacha as a קנין בדבר שלא בא לעולם.
+[1] While it is permitted to sell a debt at a discount, an MCA is unique in that the receivables that are being sold do not exist yet, which is considered in halacha as a קנין בדבר שלא בא לעולם.
 Furthermore, the permitted case is when a specific debt is being sold, and the buyer assumes liability for default- an MCA is not tied to a specific debt or customer, and regardless of the default or loss of any specific sale, the seller must repay the full amount as long as there is revenue to cover it (every loan is effectively a commitment to repay the lender from future revenue that the borrower receives).
 An MCA is clearly not an ‘iska’, as the transaction is not predicated on the seller making any profits during the deal- as long as the revenue stream is sufficient, the buyer will earn his return even if the seller is operating at a loss.
 Lastly, even true sales of goods that will be delivered in the future are problematic if there is a commitment of a specific value (see Yoreh Deah 173:9), which is clearly the case in a MCA transaction.

 [2] Yoreh Deah 2:63